Part ofWhat Is Claude Code? The Complete Guide

 | Setup | Marketplace install | npm or native installer | Download from Anthropic |

 The CLI remains the superset — every command, hook, and flag ships there first, and our Claude Code CLI documentation guide maps that surface.
 The Claude Code desktop app sits at the other end: less depth per session, more sessions at once.
-The extension is the middle path, and nothing is siloed — run claude --resume in a terminal to continue any conversation the extension started, because both read the same history, the same CLAUDE.md, the same hooks, and the same MCP servers.
+The Claude Code VS Code extension is the middle path, and nothing is siloed — run claude --resume in a terminal to continue any conversation the extension started, because both read the same history, the same CLAUDE.md, the same hooks, and the same MCP servers.

 Yes, it works in Cursor and other VS Code forks